polarsignals/custom-labels/README.md

-## !!WARNING!!
+## Warning

-This crate is an experimental proof-of-concept/work-in-progress.
-It should be expected to change arbitrarily at any moment, and might have bugs that cause undefined behavior.
+This library is experimental; both the API and ABI are subject to change.

 ## Description